yewstack/yew/docs/concepts/components.md

 ---
 ## What are Components?

 Components are the building blocks of Yew.
 They manage their own state and can render themselves to the DOM.
-Components are created by implementing the `Component` trait on object (e.g. structs or enums).
+Components are created by implementing the `Component` trait for a type.
 The `Component` trait has a number of methods which need to be implemented; Yew will call these at different stages in the lifecycle of a component.